maevadevs/Go-Developer-Foundation/07-Concurrency/readme.md

     for _, url := range urls {
         checkLink(url)
     }
 }
 ```

 - There is a distinct delay between each fetching of the urls
-- We are sitting for the request to complete before moving
+- We are waiting for the request to complete before moving
   - This is a *Blocking Pattern*
   - This is a *Sequential* or *Serial*
   - The more we have links, the slower is the performance